 13. St. John’s University – MS, Integrated Advertising Communication (8 points)

-St. John’s University offers an MS, Integrated Advertising Communication degree program through its Lesley H. and William L. Collins College of Professional Studies.
-This well-rounded program covers all-areas of media – including traditional, digital, and mobile – so students can stay on the cutting edge of the increasingly complex advertising landscape.
-Sample projects include creating a multi-channel creative strategy and campaign, developing a full media plan with budget and schedule, and implementing a digital marketing communication plan.
-Students learn from top faculty who work at some of New York City’s most renowned advertising and creative agencies.
+St. John’s University offers a 30-credit MS in Integrated Advertising Communication degree program through its Lesley H. and William L. Collins College of Professional Studies.
+This immersive program covers all-areas of media – including traditional, digital, and mobile – with a focus on consumer behavior and innovation.
+Students will create a multi-channel creative strategy and campaign, developing a full media plan, and implementing a digital marketing communication plan.
+Because of St. John’s New York City location, they have deep connections into the world’s leading media companies.
+Students learn from top faculty who work at renowned advertising and creative agencies.

 - Tuition per credit: $1,305

 - Enrollment: 4,758

 13. Academy of Art University – MFA in Advertising (8 points)

 Academy of Art University offers an MFA in Advertising degree program through its School of Advertising.
 This degree program focuses on the more creative roles in the advertising industry, including creative strategist, copywriter, or art director.
 Students learn advanced advertising concepts and principles while they develop the unique portfolio they can carry into their future careers.
 Classes include Copywriting Techniques, Brand Strategy, Art Direction, Digital Graphics, Anthropology: Experiencing Culture, Brand Strategy, and more.